OmniAID: Decoupling Semantics and Artifacts for Universal AI-Generated Image Detection in the Wild: Experiments

 \subsubsection{Feature Space Decoupling Visualization}

-We visualize feature embeddings via t-SNE in \cref{fig:tsne} to validate our decoupling hypothesis. \textbf{(a)} The Effort \cite{effort} baseline exhibits a highly entangled feature space, confirming that monolithic models learn a confused, mixed representation of Real/Fake samples and semantic categories. \textbf{(b)} In stark contrast, OmniAID exhibits a well-structured space, demonstrating clear \textbf{Real vs. Fake Separation} within categories and tight, distinct \textbf{Semantic Clustering} (e.g., Human, Animal, Anime).
+To empirically validate our decoupling hypothesis, we employ t-SNE to visualize the feature embeddings in \cref{fig:tsne}. \textbf{(a)} The Effort \cite{effort} baseline exhibits a highly entangled feature space, confirming that monolithic models learn a confused, mixed representation of Real/Fake samples and semantic categories. \textbf{(b)} In stark contrast, OmniAID exhibits a well-structured embedding space, demonstrating clear \textbf{Real vs. Fake Separation} within categories and tight, distinct \textbf{Semantic Clustering} (e.g., Human, Animal, Anime).
 This provides strong qualitative evidence that our hybrid MoE design successfully disentangles semantic representations from forgery artifacts.